Monetary Policy Target

 2. Attainment of the medium-term objective of monetary policy

-3. Mutual agreement on monitoring and reporting of the policy outcome as well as joint discussions on achieving the monetary policy target
+3. Mutual agreement on monitoring and reporting of the policy outcome

-The Ministry of Finance and the Bank of Thailand would hold joint discussions on a regular basis or under necessary circumstances to achieve the objectives of monetary policy and to support coherent implementations of fiscal and monetary policies.
+The Ministry of Finance and the Bank of Thailand would hold joint discussions on a regular basis or under necessary circumstances to ensure that monetary policy will efficiently achieve the objective of price stability and that fiscal and monetary policies are well-coordinated towards achieving sustainable economic growth.

 The MPC would prepare a half-yearly monetary policy assessment report which included (1) recent monetary policy implementations, (2) monetary policy direction going forward, and (3) the economic outlook.
 In addition, the MPC would also publish the quarterly monetary policy report to help communicate and enrich the understanding regarding monetary policy decision-making to the general public, which would help enhance the transparency and effectiveness in conducting monetary policy going forward.